 The results of big data research, primarily those associated with algorithm theory, have provided the foundations for significant breakthroughs in artificial intelligence in the fields of robotics, autonomous transportation and natural language processing (NLP).
 The strategic aim supported by SZTAKI is to build a model for the Hungarian language and to enable computer systems to communicate in natural Hungarian.
 In cooperation with the partners of the language and speech technology platform, the Hungarian Research Centre for Linguistics (NYTK) is developing a basic language technology infrastructure for AI purposes that is to contain freely accessible digitized and annotated corpora that are larger by orders of magnitude than those available today.

-The Centre for Social Sciences (TK) has been the leading Hungarian center for the application of AI-based big data methods for the purposes of social sciences and text analysis for some time.
+The Centre for Social Sciences (CSS) has been the leading Hungarian center for the application of AI-based big data methods for the purposes of social sciences and text analysis for some time.
 Its research is creating and applying data mining and machine learning analysis techniques to satisfy new fields of activity.

 The portfolio of the Research Centre for Natural Sciences (TTK) includes machine learning methods, especially the application of deep learning techniques for imaging and AI supported data analysis in the field of medical biology.
 Their results in MRI imaging with the help of AI have been considered outstanding internationally.